kinu1004/PSY6009_Project_Juna_Park/README.md

 This repository is created to share the data source and analysis I ran for my psychology master degree project at University of Sheffield.

 My project is secondary research utilizing two datasets, one from Alsuhibani et al. (2021) and another from McBride et al. (2020).
+These studies can be found in the folder named 'References/Dataset sources' in the repository.

 Accessing Data,
 The original datasets are in .sav. (you can find them in 'Origianl' folder inside 'Dataset' folder in this repository.